Pressure Washing Vinyl Siding

 Soap and water is always a better cleaning combination than water alone.
 Better still is pressure washer detergent.
 Most pressure washers come with an injector to mix cleaning solutions right into the jet stream.

 Only use solvents that say "approved for pressure washer use" on the label.
-Unapproved solvents may not be environmentally sound and could eat away at critical pressure washer components.
+Unapproved solvents may not be environmentally friendly and could eat away at critical pressure washer components.

 Apply the soap mixture under low pressure with smooth, overlapping strokes.
 To prevent streaking, start from the bottom and work your way up.
 Pressure washing is a lot like painting.
 If you get "hose happy" and randomly spray everything, you're bound to miss a spot.

-If you have a multi-story house, you should consider using Campbell Hausfeld's High-Pressure Soap Lance.
+If you have a multi-story house, you should consider using a high-pressure spray kit.
 Most pressure washers only spray soap under low pressure.
-The new lance sprays detergent up to 25 feet under high pressure.
+These new lances spray detergent up to 25 feet under high pressure.

-If your home hasn't been cleaned in a while, Use a rotating or utility brush to help loosen thick layers of dirt.
-The brush simply snaps to then end of the pressure washer wand.
+If your home hasn't been cleaned in a while, use a rotating or utility brush to help loosen thick layers of dirt.
+The brush simply snaps to the end of the pressure washer wand.
 Best of all, it acts as a foaming brush, emitting a soapy solution as you clean.

 Pressure washers are designed to pack a punch, so remember to start at a distance and using a low-pressure spray.
-If you start spraying too closely, you could damage your siding or spray water into the walls of your home, creating a breeding ground for mold.
-Hold the wand a couple of feet from the surface and gradually move closer if additional cleaning power is needed.
+If you start too close and too strong, you could damage your siding or spray water into the walls of your home, creating a breeding ground for mold.
+Hold the wand at least five feet from the surface and gradually move closer if additional cleaning power is needed.

 Pressure washers are a blast to use.
 Best of all, they work extremely fast, so you can spend more time admiring your work than actually doing it.
-In addition, pressure washers have lots of other handy uses around the home - from stripping paint to cleaning your deck to scrubbing your sidewalks or even washing the car.
+In addition, pressure washers have a ton of uses around the home—from stripping paint, cleaning your deck, scrubbing your sidewalks or even washing the car.
 Get creative, and have some fun this summer!